 our environment

 We understand sustainability as a concept of holistic responsibility.
-For this reason, we have opted for the so-called "Carbon Direct Avoidance (CDA)" strategy, in which the CO2 that has so far been produced process-related during the reduction of iron oxide in the blast furnace is avoided directly.
-With SALCOS® we are developing a concept for this project.
+For the production of green steel, we have therefore opted for the so-called "Carbon Direct Avoidance (CDA)" strategy, which directly avoids the CO2 that was previously produced during the process of reducing iron oxide in the blast furnace.
+With SALCOS®, we have already developed a program for this project and thus paved the way for climate-neutral steel production.

 Technical